Hyperfunctions in $A$-model Localization: Introduction

 To make the discussion concrete, let us contrast the descriptions of observables resulting from distinct approaches to localization of $A$-twisted $\mathcal{N}=(2,2)$ GLSMs on $S^{2}$.
 Schematically, these observables are described by

-where $\mathfrak{m}$ is the quantized gauge flux on $S^2$, $u$ parameterizes a bosonic scalar in the vector multiplet, $\mathcal{C}$ is the integration contour, $\mathcal{O}$ is a gauge invariant operator insertion, $Z_{\text{cl}}$ is the classical contribution, and $Z_{\text{1-loop}}$ is the one-loop contribution.
+where $\mathfrak{m}$ is the quantized gauge flux, $u$ parameterizes a bosonic scalar in the vector multiplet, $\mathcal{C}$ is the integration contour, $\mathcal{O}$ is a gauge invariant operator insertion, $Z_{\text{cl}}$ is the classical contribution, and $Z_{\text{1-loop}}$ is the one-loop contribution.
 When (\ref{eq:obs}) is the result of localization techniques employing the JK residue prescription \cite{Benini:2015noa,Closset:2015rna}, the integration contour is the complex JK contour $\mathcal{C}=\mathcal{C}_{{\rm JK}}$, the one-loop contribution is a meromorphic function of $u$, and integration results in a sum over JK residues.
 In this work, (\ref{eq:obs}) is derived via a stationary phase version of supersymmetric localization \cite{Griguolo:2024ecw}, the integration contour is the real line $\mathcal{C}=\mathbb{R}$, and the one-loop contribution is a \emph{distribution} in $u$.

-There are two key manners in which our localization computation differs from previous examples.
-First, our localizing term differs from those of \cite{Benini:2015noa,Closset:2015rna} by a $Q$-exact term that includes a quadratic twisted chiral superpotential.
+Our localization computation differs from previous examples in two key ways.
+First, our localizing term differs from those of \cite{Benini:2015noa,Closset:2015ohf} by a $Q$-exact term that includes a quadratic twisted chiral superpotential.
 Second, in evaluating the one-loop contribution via monopole spherical harmonics on $S^{2}$, we identify a bosonic scalar mode with purely imaginary eigenvalue.
 This mode is associated to an oscillatory integral, which we evaluate as a distribution following the treatment in \cite{Griguolo:2024ecw}.
 The remaining integrals over fluctuations are evaluated as determinants.
 The final one-loop contribution is a distribution multiplied by a ratio of fluctuation determinants.